Child Hospitalized with Lifelong Health Issues After City of Titusville Sewage Spill

 In December 2020, a pipe burst happened at Sand Point Park.
 This park is located near the bridge where advocates raised awareness about the polluted water affected by algae and where parents often take their children.
 As a result of this pipe break, over 7 million gallons of untreated sewage were released.

 After the pipe broke, the edges of Sand Point Park in Titusville were covered by decaying fish and bones.
-Signs in the park alerted people that the recent sewage leak might be dangerous for visitors.
+A local resident took the time to create handmade signs to post around the park, warning people about the potential danger of the recent sewage leak.

 Despite the pollution, a Christmas event called Lights of Hope was allowed near the pond filled with largely untreated sewage.
 Those who attended the event were exposed to small waste particles in the air, which even ended up on their vehicles and were inhaled.
 The entire park had a bad sewage smell, but food trucks and hot chocolate stands were placed right next to the pond.
 Some residents were concerned about the decision not to relocate the event to a safer area.
 It's worth mentioning that the pond was connected to other ponds that eventually emptied into the Indian River Lagoon.